Lawyers for allegations of revenge porn

 Defences

-- It is a defence if the defendant can prove that he or she reasonably believed that the disclosure was necessary for the purposes of preventing, detecting or investigating crime.
+- If someone reasonably believed that sharing of the material was necessary for the purposes of preventing, detecting or investigating crime.

 - It is a defence if the material is disclosed, in the course of, or with a view to publication of journalistic material and that the defendant reasonably believed that publication is in the public interest.

-- The defendant also has a defence if they reasonably believed that the photograph or film had previously been disclosed for reward and that the defendant had no reason to believe that the previous disclosure for reward was made without the consent of the individual.
+- The defendant also has a defence if they reasonably believed that the content had previously been disclosed for reward and that the defendant had no reason to believe that the previous disclosure for reward was made without the consent of the individual.

 Sentencing